OWRC/snapshots/swp/waterbudget-screening-tool.md

 A portion of the available water supply is reserved for environmental needs before water demand is considered.

-For groundwater, the environmental reserve is set at **10% of annual groundwater supply**.
-For surface water, the reserve is based on monthly low-flow conditions, represented by the **10th percentile monthly discharge** $(Q_\text{p90})$, to account for the need to maintain streamflow and associated ecological functions during periods of reduced water availability.
+For **groundwater**, the environmental reserve is set at **10% of annual groundwater supply**.

+For **surface water**, the reserve is based on monthly low-flow conditions, represented by the **10th percentile monthly discharge** $(Q_\text{p90})$, to account for the need to maintain streamflow and associated ecological functions during periods of reduced water availability.

 <iframe src="https://golang.oakridgeswater.ca/pages/swp/streamflow.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

 **Locations of recent stream gauges and estimated recharge rates (mm/year).
 Point size represents gauge catchment area, while colour indicates relative differences in estimated recharge.
-Click a gauge point or watershed polygon to view a summary of $Q_\text{supply}$ and $Q_\text{reserve}$.
+Click a gauge point or watershed polygon to view the monthly summary of $Q_\text{supply}$ and $Q_\text{reserve}$.
 The method used to generate the map is [described below](#derivation-and-spatial-infill-of-mean-annual-runoff).**

 <br>